Kākā: Description

 The New Zealand kākā is a medium-sized parrot, measuring 45 cm in length and weighing from 390 to 560 g, with an average of 452 g.
 It is closely related to the kea, but has darker plumage and is more arboreal.
 The forehead and crown are greyish-white and the nape is greyish brown.
 The neck and abdomen are more reddish, while the wings are more brownish.
 Both sub-species have a strongly patterned brown/green/grey plumage with orange and scarlet flashes under the wings; colour variants that show red to yellow colouration especially on the breast are sometimes found.

 The calls include a harsh ka-aa and a whistling u-wiia.

+Kākā beak morphology also differs slightly from its closest relatives, the kea and kākāpō.
+The rhinotheca (upper part of the beak) of the kākā is narrower than the kākāpo and slightly longer.
+However, it is not as long and sharp as the rhinotheca seen in kea.
+Therefore, the kākā's bill is between the kea and kākāpō in length, sharpness, and width.

+There is some evidence of sexual dimorphism in the North Island kākā, with males tending to have larger bills than females.
+Male culmen lengths tended to be, on average, 13.6% and 12.4% larger than female culmen lengths.
+This is suggested to have evolved in male kākā due to the high proportion of provisioning the male kākā have to do for female kākā and hatchlings during the breeding season.Therefore, a larger culmen is needed to access food sources such as wood-boring larvae which only males tend to seek out.

 Distribution and habitat

 The New Zealand kākā lives in lowland and mid-altitude native forest.
-Its strongholds are currently the offshore reserves of Kapiti Island, Codfish Island and Little Barrier Island.
+They tend to inhabit mature native forests with a more complex canopy.
+The kākā was once widespread throughout most of New Zealand; however, due to habitat modification, predation and resource competition from introduced animals, its distribution has now significantly decreased.
+Its strongholds are currently the offshore reserves of Kapiti Island, Codfish Island / Whenua Hou and Little Barrier Island.
+As of 2021, less than 50% of the kākā population was found on the mainland.
 It is breeding rapidly in the mainland island sanctuary at Zealandia with over 800 birds banded since their reintroduction in 2002.
-From their reintroduction in 2002, North Island kākā continue to re-colonise Wellington and a 2015 report showed a significant increase in their numbers over the preceding 12 years.
+From their reintroduction in 2002, North Island kākā continue to recolonise Wellington and a 2015 report showed a significant increase in their numbers over the preceding 12 years.